Asphalt Cost by State 2026: HMA Price Per Ton, Driveway Cost Per Sq Ft, and Labor Rates for 50 States

 Driver: Long haul distances, environmental compliance (CARB in CA).
 Driveways: $6–$11/sq ft.

-Data sources: 2026 supplier surveys, RSMeans Construction Cost Data, FHWA highway construction price index, NAPA member pricing reports, regional contractor quote averages.
+Data sources: 2026 supplier surveys, RSMeans Construction Cost Data, FHWA National Highway Construction Cost Index, U.S. Energy Information Administration petroleum data, BLS wage data, NAPA member pricing reports, and regional contractor quote averages.
 Prices are mid-range delivered (50-mile radius from plant).
 Verify with local contractors before budgeting.
 Updated April 2026.

 Based on the table above, sorted by HMA $/ton: